MarcusPianco/photo-storage-api/README.md

 8) Choice configuration file format, please select "java Script" option, and press enter.

 To wait the library installs
 Obs:.
-If you want to use only yarn to manage of the libs, you need to remove the "package-lock.json" and run the command: `yarn` in the project folder and the yarn will go to capture the new dependencies installed with "npm".
+If you want to use only yarn to manage of the libs, you need to remove the "package-lock.json" and run the command: `yarn` in the project folder and the yarn will go to capture the new dependencies installed with `npm`.

 Editing .eslint file: